 The requirement for websites to have a cookies policy and provide a way for users to opt out has been evolving over the years and continues to be shaped by new laws and regulations.
 This policy is usually entered on a separate page on your blog.
 And then referred to, in your privacy policy, under the section “What data we collect”.

-Finally, let’s talk about privacy policies.
+Finally, let’s talk about privacy policies specifically for blogs.
 A privacy policy is a document that explains how a website collects, uses, and shares personal information about its users.
 This is the document we will create in this guide.

 A privacy policy is required by law in many countries, including the European Union and the United States.
 The purpose of a privacy policy is to inform users about what happens to their personal information when they use a website.